SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 ### Example: Connect multiple custom tasks

 You can also connect multiple custom task with each other.
-Please be aware that the order of your definitions is important.
-You have to make sure that the task is defined before you reference it as `beforeTask` or `afterTask`.
+The order in the configuration is important in this case.
+You have to make sure that a task is defined *before* you reference it via `beforeTask` or `afterTask`.

 ````yaml
 # In this example 'myCustomTask2' gets executed after 'myCustomTask1'.